cjratcliff/ml-compiled/docs/sequence.rst

 Multi-head attention
 ________________________
 Concatenates the output of multiple parallel attention layers.
-Each layer has the same inputs (Q, K and V) but different weights. `Vaswani et al. (2017) <https://arxiv.org/abs/1706.03762>`_ use 8 layers in each multi-head attention component but use a small dimensionality size for each (64), which keeps the computational cost low.
+Each layer has the same inputs (Q, K and V) but different weights. `Vaswani et al. (2017) <https://arxiv.org/abs/1706.03762>`_ use 8 layers in each multi-head attention component but reduce the dimensionality of each from 512 to 64, which keeps the computational cost the same overall.

 Positional encoding
 _____________________